ibm-cloud-docs/hs-crypto/ha-dr.md

 ## In-region data redundancy and failover
 {: #data-failover}

-Provisioning at least two [crypto units](#x9860404){: term} for high availability is suggested.
-If one available zone that contains your provisioned service instance goes down, {{site.data.keyword.hscrypto}} has automatic in-region data failover in place.
+Multiple [crypto units](#x9860404){: term} in a service instance are automatically synchronized and load balanced across multiple availability zones.
+If one available zone that contains your provisioned service instance cannot be accessed, {{site.data.keyword.hscrypto}} has automatic in-region data failover in place.
 The service follows {{site.data.keyword.cloud_notm}} requirements for planning and recovering from disaster events.
 For more information, see [Disaster recovery](/docs/overview?topic=overview-zero-downtime#disaster-recovery).

 ## Cross-region disaster recovery
 {: #cross-region-disaster-recovery}